-Set forth below are the names, ages, board committee assignments, tenure, class, and certain biographical information of each of the members of our board of directors ("Board") as of April 7, 2023.
+Set forth below are the names, ages, board committee assignments, tenure, class, and certain biographical information of each of the members of our board of directors ("Board") as of April 9, 2024.
 In accordance with our restated certificate of incorporation and by-laws, our Board is divided into three classes, with one class of directors standing for election each year, for a three-year term.

 Name Age Committees Director Since Class Cheryl R. Blanchard, Ph.D.
-58 Compensation November 2019 III Jessica D. Grossman, M.D.
+59 Compensation November 2019 III Jessica D. Grossman, M.D.
 51 Audit, Nominating & Corporate Governance April 2018 I Susan L. Kelley, M.D.
-68 Nominating & Corporate Governance October 2014 I Sabrina Martucci Johnson 56 None July 2017 Ш Gregory W. Matz, CPA 63 Audit, Nominating & Corporate Governance September 2018 П Sophia Ononye-Onyia, Ph.D.
-39 Nominating & Corporate Governance, Compensation April 2021 I William H. Rastetter, Ph.D.
-75 Compensation January 2014 Ш Robin J. Steele, J.D., L.L.M.
-67 Audit, Compensation July 2017 II
+69 Nominating & Corporate Governance October 2014 I Sabrina Martucci Johnson 57 None July 2017 Ш Gregory W. Matz, CPA 64 Audit, Nominating & Corporate Governance September 2018 II Sophia Ononye-Onyia, Ph.D.
+(1) 40 Nominating & Corporate Governance, Compensation April 2021 I William H. Rastetter, Ph.D.
+76 Compensation January 2014 П Robin J. Steele, J.D., L.L.M.
+68 Audit, Compensation July 2017 II

-- Committee chairperson - The term for Class III directors ends at our 2023 annual meeting of stockholders.
-The term for Class I and II - \\ directors ends at our annual meeting of our stockholders to be held in 2024 and 2025, respectively. - \\\ Dr. Rastetter has served as Chair of our Board since July 2019.
+- Committee chairperson - The term for Class I directors ends at our 2024 annual meeting of stockholders.
+The term for Class II and III directors ends at our annual meeting of our stockholders to be held in 2025 and 2026, respectively. - Dr. Rastetter has served as Chair of our Board since July 2019. - (1) Dr. Ononye-Onyia will not stand for re-election at the 2024 annual meeting of stockholders.
+As previously reported, Drs.
+Blanchard and Ononye-Onyia will resign from our Board immediately prior to the Annual Meeting.
+The size of our Board will be reduced from eight to six members effective as of the Annual Meeting.